singharpt/LinkedIn-Automation/README.md

      - `SENDER_NAME`: Your name associated with the email.
      - `POST_URL`: URL of your LinkedIn post.
      - `LINKEDIN_EMAIL`: Your LinkedIn username/email.
-     - `LINKEDIN_PASSWORD`: Your LinkedIn password (The tool runs locally, ensuring data privacy).
+     - `LINKEDIN_PASSWORD`: Your LinkedIn password (Don't worry the solution runs locally, ensuring data privacy).
      - `EMAIL_SUBJECT`: Subject of the email you want to send.
      - `EMAIL_TEXT`: Email body.
      - `EMAIL_HTML`: Optional HTML content (leave empty if not needed).